 Once the desired media file has been identified, click the "Embed" button that appears to its right:

 You will see the Canvas Rich Content Editor box filled in with a link to the item on Kaltura (you might have to scroll up and down to see it all):

 Just click on the save button at the lower right:

 Remember that both the Page you just created and the Module containing the page have to marked as Published if you want students to be able to see their contents.

-The Media Gallery is a folder within a Canvas Course containing links to media on Kaltura.
+In a Canvas course, the Media Gallery is a folder containing links to media on Kaltura.
 By default, entries in the Media Gallery are visible to all users enrolled in the course.